 Salivary Stones

-The human body has three major salivary glandsOpens in a new tab. (parotid, sublingual, and submandibular) and hundreds of additional salivary glands located in the inner cheeks, lips, and throughout the mouth and throat.
+The human body has three major salivary glands (parotid, sublingual, and submandibular) and hundreds of additional salivary glands located in the inner cheeks, lips, and throughout the mouth and throat.

 If these salivary ducts become blocked with debris, food, or bacteria, it can lead to the formation of salivary stones.